How Can Medications Negatively Impact Your Oral Health?

-In addition, other types of prescription medications can cause enlarged gum tissue (gingival hyperplasia).
+Further, other types of prescription medications can cause enlarged gum tissue (gingival hyperplasia).
 Gum tissue overgrowth occurs when the gums become inflamed and discolored.
-It is a symptom of gum disease, poor oral hygiene, or certain medications, including:
+This condition is typically a symptom of gum disease and poor oral hygiene.
+Certain medications can also cause gingival hyperplasia, including:

 - Phenytoin — slows down and reduces seizures.

 - Immunosuppressant Drugs — drugs that prevent immune system activity.